 - Aid Station #4: Location: On the Rail Trail at the intersection with Hwy 248.
 (1 Porta-potty)

-- Aid Station #8: Location: Lowell Ave behind Shadow Ridge (1 Porta-potty)
+- Aid Station #8: Location: Lowell Ave at the Shadow Ridge Hotel (1 Porta-potty)

 - Aid Station #9: Location: McPolin Barn (Flush Toliets)